-Spring 2020 saw the start of a £26m scheme to build a new Withernsea wastewater treatment works inland (see announcement and case study).
-The picture shows material excavated by the digging of a trench in readiness for a new outfall pipe (towed by tug across the North Sea from Norway) [20 June 2020].
+Spring 2020 saw the start of a £26m scheme to build a new Withernsea wastewater treatment works inland (see announcement and case study, also completion).
+The picture shows material excavated by the digging of a trench in readiness for a new outfall pipe, which was towed by tug across the North Sea from Norway [20 June 2020].

 Excavated clay sits alongside the route of the existing outfall [20 June 2020].

 Lengths of pipe to connect with the new outfall [24 July 2020].

 Contractors’ temporary beach access slope protected by PRP rock bags [21 September 2020].

 PRP = Precise Rock Placement [21 September 2020].

 The Hollym site has been a cliff loss monitoring location for many decades.
 Erosion Post EP93 provides data from 1951 to 2010.
 Monitoring Profile Pr97 was established in 2003 and continues.

 When the present Withernsea wastewater treatment works including outfall was commissioned in 1991, a design life of sixty years meant that the facility was expected to remain in place until 2051.
 However, coastal erosion to the south of Withernsea has been particulary severe, reducing the term by about a third.

-In the aerial image, pin Pr97 represents the cliff line in 2017, whilst the circled dot further out marks the position in 2003 [Google Earth: 21 September 2019].
+In the aerial image, pin Pr97 indicates the edge of the cliff in 2017, whilst the circled dot further out marks the position in 2003 [Google Earth: 21 September 2019].

 The land as it was in the mid-nineteenth century.
 Intack farmhouse has been lost.
 The area that became the wastewater treatment works is under threat.
 Nevills farmhouse, the north-east corner of which served as Erosion Post EP94, currently lies a distance less than the length of the property’s curtilage from the cliff edge [Ordnance Survey: 1852-1854 – dotted trace represents the cliff line in 2017].

 Pictures and text by Brian Williams.